Kim Kurniawan: Early career

-Karlsruher SC

-After training at a soccer school in Karlsruhe, Kurniawan, then age 6, was recruited by German club Karlsruher SC when it was still playing in the top-flight Bundesliga.
-He stayed there for 12 years, participating in youth games against international clubs such as Inter Milan, FC Valencia and other German clubs like Bayern Munich, Borussia Dortmund, Schalke 04 and Bayer 04 Leverkusen.
-However, Kurniawan suffered a knee injury at 18 in his last junior season, ruining his dream to play high-level professional football in Germany.
+After training at a football academy in Karlsruhe, Kurniawan, then aged 6, was recruited by German club Karlsruher SC, then playing in the Bundesliga.
+He stayed there for 12 years, participating in youth games against international clubs such as Inter Milan, Valencia and top German clubs like Bayern Munich, Borussia Dortmund, Schalke 04 and Bayer 04 Leverkusen.
+However, Kurniawan suffered a knee injury at 18 in his last junior season, ruining his dream to play in the highest levels of German football.